featurist/pogoscript/README.md

     average temperature = 32

+These get translated into their camel-case equivalents, so `average temperature` becomes `averageTemperature` in JavaScript.

 ## Arguments and Parameters

 Arguments and parameters can be placed anywhere in the name of a function or method call.
 The careful placement of an argument or a parameter can give it a lot of meaning.